Knotx/knotx-launcher/README.md

 ## How to configure

-The Knot.x configuration is basically split into two configuration files, such as
+The Knot.x configuration is basically split into two configuration files:
-- bootstrap.json - a starter configuration what defines the application configuration format, location of application configurations (e.g. file, directory), as well as the ability to define whether the config should be scanned periodically
+- `bootstrap.json` - a starter configuration that defines the application configuration format, location of application configurations (e.g. file, directory), as well as the ability to define whether the config should be scanned periodically (configs change discovery)
-- application.conf - a main configuration file for the Knot.x based application.
+- `application.conf` - a main configuration file for the Knot.x based application.
 Knot.x
-promotes a [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format as it provides useful mechanism, such as includes, variable substitutions, etc.
+promotes a [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format as it provides useful mechanism, such as includes, variable substitutions, etc. but other format may be used as well.

 The configuration is resolved in the following steps:
 - If not specified in command line (`-conf /path/to/bootstrap.json`), Knot.x looks for the `bootstrap.json` file in the classpath
-- The definitions of [config stores](https://vertx.io/docs/vertx-config/java/) are read from the `bootstrap.json` file and configured configuration files locations are being loaded and validated
+- The definitions of [config stores](https://vertx.io/docs/vertx-config/java/) are read from the `bootstrap.json` file and configuration files locations are loaded and validated
-- E.g. if `application.conf` was specified, the Knot.x loads it from the defined location, parses it, resolve any includes and starts all the Verticles defined in there.
+- E.g. if `application.conf` was specified, Knot.x loads it from the defined location, parses it, resolve any includes and starts all the Verticles defined in there.
-- In case of any missing files Knot.x stops with the proper error message
+- In case of any missing files, Knot.x stops with the proper error message.

 ### Configuration stores
 The `bootstrap.json` file is structured around: